Web Developer vs Software Developer Things you Need to Know

 Software Developer

-Software developers worked with compiled languages and broader system concerns:
+Software developers worked across a broader range of system concerns:

 • Systems programming (C, C++)